-Among those without previous specialist contacts, 19% (1696 out of 8779) received specialist assessment within a 5-year follow-up period with a median (IQR) waiting time of 9 (2-28) months.
-As depicted in figure 3, we observed an increase in incident specialist assessments in the months shortly after inclusion as repeated OCS user.
-However, this effect declined after 6-8 months to a level appearing to be a baseline frequency of incident specialist referrals in the cohort.
+Among those without previous specialist contacts, 19% (1,696 of 8,779) received specialist assessment within a five-year follow-up period with a median waiting time of 9 months (IQR 2-28 months).
+As depicted in Figure 3, we observed an increase in incident specialist assessments in the months shortly after inclusion as repeated OCS user.
+However, this effect declined after six to eight months to a level appearing to be a baseline frequency of incident specialist referrals in the cohort.